Agriculture in India: Organic agriculture

+History

+Organic agriculture is the practice of using ecologically based manures and compost to cultivate food.
+It prohibits the use of any synthetic fertilizers, pesticides, or genetically modified organisms.
+Organic farming was the norm in India for most of its history, but significant population growth in the mid-20th century forced farmers to find new ways to provide enough food to support the country.
+M. S. Swaminathan, an agricultural scientist, led an initiative known as the Green Revolution to integrate new technology into existing Indian agrarian practices to increase the farms' yields and general productivity.
+India began to adopt synthetic fertilizers, pesticides, and new irrigation technology to accomplish this goal.
+The revolution slowly decreased the frequency of organic farming.

+Current status

+Due to the Green Revolution, a large majority of farmland in India is not organic.
+Most Indian farmland is concentrated in large commercial farms that prioritise high yields and maximum economic gain.
+Organic farmland occupies around 2% of all farmland in India, which is most commonly divided into many small subsistence farms.
+Despite this, India still holds the ninth most organic farmland in the world.

+There are several reasons why only a few large-scale organic farms exist in India.
+Organic farming requires more land, materials, and labour to achieve the same production levels as non-organic farms, so large-scale organic farming is highly inefficient.
+Organic agriculture is more expensive and time-consuming compared to conventional farming practices, which further explains the lack of large organic farms.

 Organic agriculture has fed India for centuries and it is again a growing sector in India.
 Organic production offers clean and green production methods without the use of synthetic fertilisers and pesticides and it achieves a premium price in the market place.
 India has 6,50,000 organic producers, which is more than any other country.
 India also has 4 million hectares of land certified as organic wildculture, which is third in the world (after Finland and Zambia).
 As non availability of edible biomass is impeding the growth of animal husbandry in India, organic production of protein rich cattle, fish and poultry feed using biogas /methane/natural gas by cultivating Methylococcus capsulatus bacteria with tiny land and water foot print is a solution for ensuring adequate protein rich food to the population.

 Agriculture based cooperatives

 India has seen a huge growth in cooperative societies, mainly in the farming sector, since 1947 when the country gained independence from Britain.
 The country has networks of cooperatives at the local, regional, state and national levels that assist in agricultural marketing.
 The commodities that are mostly handled are food grains, jute, cotton, sugar, milk, fruit and nuts Support by the state government led to more than 25,000 cooperatives being set up by the 1990s in the state of Maharashtra.